alrevuelta/sp1-proof-aggregation/README.md

 consumption since instead of verifyng `n` proofs, just 1 has to be verified.

 Content:
 * `contracts`: Contains solidity code to verify single and multiple Pessimistic Proofs.
+See [VerifyPessimisticProof](https://github.com/alrevuelta/sp1-proof-aggregation/blob/main/contracts/src/VerifyPessimisticProof.sol)
 * `aggregation`: Contains an SP1 program that creates a single proof verifying that `n` proofs are valid.
+See [main.rs](https://github.com/alrevuelta/sp1-proof-aggregation/blob/main/aggregation/src/main.rs)
 * `script`: Contains a set of commands to generate state transitions, prove them using the Pessimistic Proof and aggregate said proofs into a single one.
 Outputs what's needed as input for the smart contract.
+See [main.rs](https://github.com/alrevuelta/sp1-proof-aggregation/blob/main/script/src/bin/main.rs)

 See instruction on how to:
 * Deploy the contracts